Opie and Anthony: Aftermath

 In January 2018, Cumia offered $5,000 to anyone who could shut down a Reddit message board dedicated to the show.
 He claimed that members of the forum had constantly harassed him, his friends and family, and former guests on the radio show.

 In March 2021, the show gained attention when video of a Paris Hilton appearance from 2011 went viral.
 The footage showed an uncomfortable Hilton unwilling to answer questions and leaving the studio, feeling she was wasting time being "berated" by the hosts.
 After the appearance Norton said Hilton was "a spoiled human being" and had "bit [his] tongue for the better half of the interview."
 In 2023, the show was featured on the Vice TV docuseries Dark Side of the 2000s in an episode about Stern's rise in popularity and his rivalry with Opie and Anthony.

 In March 2025, Cumia returned to terrestrial radio for the first time since 2009, hosting The Anthony Cumia Show on WABC-AM in New York City.

+On July 27, 2026, Cumia and Norton announced their new podcast, the Anthony and Jim Show, with plans to post episodes every other week to YouTube, with Patreon exclusive episodes on the weeks in-between.
+The first episode premiered on YouTube August 4, 2026.